AREEBAISHTIAQ/Etch-A-Sketch/README.md

-This is my etch-a-sketch project from the odin project curriculum
+This is my Etch-A-Sketch project from "The odin project" curriculum